millan-figueroa/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM gives us an interface that a developer uses to manipulate an HTML document-- changing itsw structure, content and styles.

 2. What is an event?
+Is refrence that triggers certain HTML classes, tags, or ids. and make them functional

 3. What is an event listener?
+An event listener is a function that allows a chosen element  to listen to a specific event and react by firing a callback.

 4. Why would we convert a NodeList into an Array?
+Because an array comes with five methods only, whereas an array,  comes with lots of methods.

 5. What is a component?
+Components are reusable pieces of code that can be used to build elements that share functionality and styling.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product